pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

 1. On the **Encryption Setting** page of the **Register Server Wizard**, generate passphrase and store it in the local **Documents** folder.
 1. Review the **Microsoft Azure Backup** warning and proceed to complete the registration.
 This will automatically open the **Microsoft Azure Backup** console.

-   > **Note: **In a production environment, you should store the passphrase file in a secure location other than the server being backed up.
+   > **Note** In a production environment, you should store the passphrase file in a secure location other than the server being backed up.

 ### Task 4: Schedule Azure Backup